Analysis | Sewing’s Mission Looks Like More Deutsche, Less Bank: Gadfly

 It’s not clear how deep Sewing’s institutional support runs.
 Chairman Paul Achleitner and the board have dithered just as much as anyone else over Deutsche Bank’s ambitions, as evidenced by the investment bankers initially approached to take over from Cryan.

 Deutsche Bank has been the cheapest European bank in its peer group for some time.
-Investors will probably find the new face at the top an acceptable and low-risk one.
+Investors will probably find the new face at the top an acceptable and low-risk one: the lender’s shares jumped as much 4.7 percent on Monday.
 But that isn’t grounds to be optimistic that this change will lead to revival in the near-term.

 This column does not necessarily reflect the opinion of Bloomberg LP and its owners.